SrinivasNampalli/robot-motor-pdm-fusion/ieee-research-paper.md

 ### I. Fault Injection and Recovery Evaluation

-The FDIR loop is validated through scripted fault injections executed both in simulation and on the physical testbed.
-Sensor dropouts, additive bias, and stuck-actuator scenarios are replayed while the monitoring stack captures detection latency (residual breach to alert), false-alarm rate, and mean time to recovery (MTTR).
-Each injection is annotated with the fault family and code from the taxonomy defined in §III-F, enabling automated coverage analysis.
-Structured logs, synchronized to the same NTP source as the PLC, feed a dashboard that visualizes residuals, recovery ladder steps, and safe-stop escalations.
-The campaign confirms that lightweight residual monitors combined with the recovery state machine can either clear transient faults through retry/replan actions or command a controlled safe stop within the configured time budget.
+We validated the FDIR loop by running scripted fault injections in both simulation and on the physical testbed.
+We replayed scenarios such as sensor dropouts, additive bias, and stuck actuators while our monitoring system measured detection latency (from residual breach to alert), false alarm rate, and mean time to recovery (MTTR).
+Each injected fault was tagged with its fault family and code, following the taxonomy defined in Section III-F, allowing us to automate the coverage analysis.

+We also synchronized all logs with the Programmable Logic Controller (PLC) using a common Network Time Protocol (NTP) source and visualized them on a dashboard showing residuals, recovery steps, and safe-stop events.
+Through this testing campaign, we confirmed that lightweight residual monitors, together with the recovery state machine, can either clear transient faults through retry or replan actions, or trigger a controlled safe stop within the configured time window.
 ## V. DISCUSSION

 ### A. Multi-Sensor Fusion Benefits